 I carry these brackets:

 Hiding your wires straight down inside a hollow wall costs $129, including the hardware.

-Hiding your wires using a Peel-N-Press surface mount costs $40, including ten feet of wire hider with two turns.
-Add $20 for each extra ten feet and two turns.
+Hiding your wires using a surface mount kit including ten feet of wire hider with two turns costs $40.
+A straight shot with no turns is $20.

 I can hang a sound bar or a shelf for $20.

 I can provide a surge protector for $25.
 You can go buy one yourself.
 But PLEASE...
 Don't 'Get around to it some day.'